Quality improvement and clinical audit

-- Headsmart - reducing the length of time it takes to diagnose brain tumours in children
+- HeadSmart campaign - reducing the length of time it takes to diagnose brain tumours in children

-As part of the College's strategy for clinical audit (PDF), we facilitate high-quality national audits to help improve patient care and outcomes.
-These audits engage relevant health professionals to systematically evaluate their practice against national standards.
+We run high-quality national audits to help improve patient care and outcomes.
+These audits engage health professionals to systematically evaluate their practice against national standards.